phellipeandrade/rbac/README.md

 * Scalable
 * Each role is given specific access rights for every operation
 * High granularity in assigning rights
+* Wildcard and regex support for operations
+* Optional database adapters (MongoDB, MySQL, PostgreSQL)
+* Express, NestJS and Fastify middlewares
+* Roles can be updated at runtime

 ## Thanks